abbas-233/the-oden-project/README.md

 # the-oden-project
-This file contains all the projects I've completed as part of The Odin Project.
+This folder will contains all the projects I've completed as part of The Odin Project.
+Explore branches to discover the magic.